-Massachusetts workers have three different laws to help balance the demands of work and life better.
+Massachusetts workers have five different laws to help balance the demands of work and life better.
 The laws give us the right to take time off from work:

 - for the birth or adoption of a child,